heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 - A place where you can express your opinion
 - It is OK if you are not feeling well.
 We are here if you need to talk.

-:arrow_right: A place where you do not loose your time (efficient and useful)
+➡️ A place where you do not loose your time (efficient and useful)

 ### What we don't want this course to be